Hastings & St Leonards

 The Albion was closed and unoccupied in 1910 after the building was sold and re-

 From the 1930s to the 1970s the pub was tied to Younger’s Brewery of Edinburgh and was their most southerly pub.
-The link with Scotland explains the bagpipes behind he bar and the tartan designs set into the wall panels.
+The link with Scotland explains the bagpipes behind he bar and the tartan designs set into the wall panels in the dining room known as the Scottish Bar.

 During the inter-